+Standards: Underwriters Laboratories Inc. Single and Multiple Station

 Standards: Underwriters Laboratories Inc. Single and Multiple Station carbon monoxide alarms UL2034.

-According to Underwriters Laboratories Inc. UL2034, Section 1-1,2: According to Underwriters Laboratories Inc. UL2U34, Section 1-1.2: "Carbon monoxide alarms covered by these requirements are intended to respond to the presence of carbon monoxide from sources such as, but not limited to, exhaust from internal-combustion engines, abnormal operation of fuel-fired appliances, and fireplaces.
-CO Alarms are intended to alarm at carbon monoxide levels below those that could intended to alarm at carbon monoxide levels below those that could cause a loss of ability to react to the dangers of Carbon Monoxide exposure."
+According to Underwriters Laboratories Inc. UL2034, Section 1-1.2: "Carbon monoxide alarms covered by these requirements are intended to respond to the presence of carbon monoxide from sources such as, but not limited to, exhaust from internal-combustion engines, abnormal operation of fuel-fired appliances, and fireplaces.
+CO Alarms are intended to alarm at carbon monoxide levels below those that could cause a loss of ability to react to the dangers of Carbon Monoxide exposure."
 This CO Alarm monitors the air at the Alarm, and is designed to alarm before CO levels become life threatening.
 This allows you precious time to leave the house and correct the problem.
-This is only possible if Alarms are located, installed, and maintained as described in vapor concentrations in parts per million
+This is only possible if Alarms are located, installed, and maintained as described in this manual.

 Gas Detection at Typical Temperature and Humidity Ranges: The CO Alarm is not formulated to detect CO levels below 30 ppm typically.
-UL tested for false alarm resistance to Methane (500 ppm), Buthane (500 ppm), Heptane (500 ppm), Etply Acetate (200 ppm), Isopropyl Alcohol (200 ppm) and Carbon Dioxide (5000 ppm).
+UL tested for false alarm resistance to Methane (500 ppm), Butane (300 ppm), Highzane (500 ppm), Ethyl Acetate (200 ppm), Isopropyl Alcohol (200 ppm) and Carbon Dioxide (5000 ppm).
 Values measure gas and